CRPS – RSD: what are the effective treatments?

-Officially approved as a treatment for complex regional pain syndrome type I in Italy, neridronate can be administered both intravenously and intramuscularly and is a valid option for the treatment of CRPS with contraindications to the use of oral bisphosphonates and for cases with contraindications or inability to receive intravenous administration of these drugs.
+Officially approved as a treatment for complex regional pain syndrome in Italy, neridronate can be administered both intravenously and intramuscularly and is a valid option for the treatment of CRPS with contraindications to the use of oral bisphosphonates and for cases with contraindications or inability to receive intravenous administration of these drugs.
 Furthermore, although the official authorised use of neridronate is limited to only 3 bone diseases, many experimental and clinical studies confirm the logic of its use and demonstrate its efficacy in other pathological bone conditions characterised by alterations in bone remodelling.

 What are bisphosphonates?

 Biphosphonates are molecules with a structure similar to inorganic pyrophosphate.
 The task of inorganic pyrophosphate is decisive in preventing the calcification of soft tissues and in regulating the processes of bone mineralization, whose action inhibits the formation, aggregation and dissolution of calcium phosphate crystals, and has as a biological effect the inhibition of osteoclastic-mediated bone resorption.
-Therefore, biphosphonate is widely used in treatments for bone diseases characterized by increased osteoclastic activity, such as CRPS.
+Therefore, bisphosphonates are widely used in treatments for bone diseases characterized by increased osteoclastic activity, such as CRPS.

-Numerous in vitro studies have confirmed the inhibitory effects of neridronate on osteoclastogenesis and osteoclast activity.
+Numerous in-vitro studies have confirmed the inhibitory effects of neridronate on osteoclastogenesis and osteoclast activity.
 The direct effects of neridronate on the recruitment of osteoclasts, the proliferation of osteoclasts and activity result in a significant improvement in patients through morphological alteration in the treated cells which has seen a reduced number of vacuoles and mitochondria and the absence of ruffled edges, characteristic of functionally altered cells.

 Although the main mechanism of action of BP is to inhibit recruitment, differentiation and activity of osteoclasts, these drugs have been reported to modify bone metabolism through effects on other bone cells, such as osteoblasts, in many studies, although the results have varied.

-The constant pain and disability associated with CRPS/RSD require, as we have already seen, coordinated, interdisciplinary and patient-focused treatment in order to achieve pain reduction and cessation and improved functionality.
+The constant pain and disability associated with CRPS/RSD require, as we have already seen, a coordinated, interdisciplinary and patient-focused treatment in order to achieve pain reduction and cessation and improved functionality.

 Recent studies have shown that early diagnosis is the key to achieving the best results.
 Despite this, it has been found that CRPS/RSD diagnosis is not easy and that many patients seek the cause of the symptoms mentioned for a long time.
 Another factor that does not simplify the diagnosis of CRPS is the excessiveness with which patients declare pain, which far outweighs the actual perception of it.
 This does not facilitate the path of diagnosis and subsequent treatment of the disease.